Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Study Results

-This dimension captures faults in the enactment of plans by agents through tools, APIs, and external systems.
-Because agents translate probabilistic decisions into deterministic operations, defects at these system boundaries frequently disrupt execution and integration with external services.
+This dimension captures the faults that arise when agents invoke tools, APIs, and external systems.
+While an agent’s reasoning process is probabilistic, its interactions with external services rely on deterministic interfaces with strict operational constraints.
+Consequently, defects frequently occur at these system boundaries when the agents' requests, configurations, or execution assumptions do not align with the requirements of external tools and services.

-\paragraph{1.
-Tool Execution \& API Usage (17 faults)} These faults arise from an incorrect construction or invocation of external tools, preventing agents from interacting correctly with external interfaces.